Opinion | How Trump’s lawyers (and Tucker Carlson) are using BLM to exonerate Trump

 But it doesn’t have to make sense.
 The point is to just to toss the two ideas into the same stew, so protests against police brutality and the attack on the Capitol are parts of a whole.

 It’s not just that arguments such as Carlson’s feed the mania for conspiracy theories that now grips the right and shows no sign of abating.
 It also provides absolution for conservatives.
-When you see those rioters, smashing windows and beating police officers as they chant the name of the same candidate you voted for, you need not feel a sense of betrayal, let alone guilt or shame.
+When you see those rioters smashing windows and beating police officers as they chant the name of the same candidate you voted for, you need not feel a sense of betrayal, let alone guilt or shame.

 You’re not implicated, nor is Trump himself.
 Even if you don’t go quite so far as to believe the Capitol insurrection was staged by BLM agents provocateurs (though many conservatives do believe that), it’s more like the actions of an overenthusiastic unit in a time of war — worthy of a brief scolding perhaps, but ultimately the result of a situation our enemies created.